Session Service

 Authorization: Bearer E14A4F8E45406977B31A1B091E5E04237D81C91B47AA1CE0F3FFAE252AEFE63ADE182E5702F5A9131A2DA0A8E8AE76D7C3CCBA0B7

-The following example shows how to log in using curl:
+The following example shows how to log in with cURL:

 Copy